-- Inspection was made up to 31 December 2014, and a clearance certificate was obtained from the Tax Authority. - Tax returns were filed regularly in the legal deadlines. - Years from 2015 to 2019 were inspected and the amount were fully paid.
+- Inspection was made up to 31 December 2019, and a clearance certificate was obtained from the Tax Authority. - Tax returns were filed regularly in the legal deadlines.

 (2) Salaries tax

 - Inspection was made up to 31 December 2013, and all tax payables were settled, and a clearance certificate was obtained from the Tax Authority. - Years from 2014 to 2019 were inspected and the amount were fully paid.